Asbury Park, New Jersey: LGBTQ+ community

 In later decades, other well-known now-defunct clubs and bars oriented to gay men included Archie's Bar, Down the Street (so named because it was located down the street from other 1970s and 1980s-era gay clubs), Odyssey, and M&K. After property values plummeted locally in Asbury Park in the 1970s, gays from New York City purchased and restored Victorian homes, leading to a rejuvenation of parts of the city.

 In the 1980s, locals recalled, Asbury Park had ten to twelve gay bars.

 Garden State Equality, the LGBTQ+ rights organization, is headquartered on Main Street.
 In 2021, the LGBTQ+ community center QSpot relocated back to the west side of Asbury Park, having been established there in 2005.
 The center opened the QSpot Café, a gay-centered coffeehouse open on weekends only.

-Another notable establishment is Georgies (formerly the Fifth Avenue Tavern).
+Another notable establishment is the gay dive bar Georgies (formerly the Fifth Avenue Tavern).
 Project R.E.A.L. is a community organization for young LGBTQ+ socializing in Asbury Park.

 The LGBTQ-centered St. Laurent Social Club on Seventh Avenue first opened as the woman-owned St. Laurent Hotel in 1885.
 It eventually became the iconic Jersey Shore LGBTQ mainstay Hotel Tides, and reopened again as the St. Laurent in 2022 following a sale.

 Multiple restaurants in city are LGBTQ+-owned.